xdevplatform/serverless-flow-framework/README.md

 Deploy again using the same command used for the initial deployment:

 ```
-$ ./sff deploy examples/random.js
+$ ./seff deploy examples/random.js
 ```

 You will notice that only the changes were redeployed.
-SFF tracks the state of your project in the cloud (remember `sff.state.json`?).
+SeFF tracks the state of your project in the cloud (remember `seff.state.json`?).
 This allows the framework to detect changes you make to your code and only deploy the differences to the cloud.